 - Inpatient Services in a Hospital or any Facility that we must cover per state law.
 Inpatient benefits include psychotherapy, psychological testing, electroconvulsive therapy, and detoxification. - Residential Treatment in a licensed Residential Treatment Center that offers individualized and intensive treatment and includes: - Observation and assessment by a physician weekly or more often, - Rehabilitation and therapy. - Outpatient Services including office visits, therapy and treatment, Partial Hospitalization/Day Treatment Programs, Intensive Outpatient Programs and (when available in your area) Intensive In-Home Behavioral Health Services. - Online Visits when available in your area.
 Covered Services include a medical visit with the Doctor using the internet by a webcam, chat or voice or other platform approved by us.
-Online visits generally do not include reporting normal lab or other test results, requesting office visits, getting answers to billing, Plan coverage or payment questions, asking for referrals to doctors outside the online care panel, benefit Precertification, or Doctor to Doctor discussions.
-Online visits are not the same as Telehealth Services and can, at times, include audio-only interactions but generally do not include store-and-forward transfers.
+Online visits generally do not include reporting normal lab or other test results, requesting office visits, getting answers to billing, Plan coverage or payment questions, benefit Precertification, or Doctor to Doctor discussions.
+Online visits are not the same as Telehealth Services and can, at times, include audioonly interactions but generally do not include store-and-forward transfers.

-Note: No Member will be denied coverage for medical, surgical, or behavioral, mental, or substance abuse services as a result of self-harm or suicide attempt or completion.
+Note: No Member will be denied coverage for medical, surgical, or behavioral, mental, or substance use disorder services as a result of self-harm or suicide attempt or completion.